 In the workplace, the well-being of your employees matters.
 Often, this is addressed with business goals about physical wellbeing.
 However, health doesn’t just extend to the physical aspect.
 Your company’s focus on employee well-being should also include mental health.
 While this can be addressed with insurance similar to physical health, you need other goals too.

 Take the example of promoting a healthy diet in the workplace, especially with snacks.
 In this way, you’re encouraging your employees to think healthier about their diet.
 With promoting mental healthiness, there are a lot of approaches to consider.
 Overall, with every goal you present concerning workplace health, you should be showing employees your support.
 Having any kind of support system be it at work or not can improve mental health.

 When looking at mental health specifically, depression is one of the top problems in the workplace.
 In fact, according to Mental Health America, it is the third most common problem for employee assistance professionals.
 However, with a support system, you can help your employees improve mental health and thus, improve the workplace.

-Preventing Mental Illness in Your Employees
+Supporting Mental Wellness in Your Employees

 1. Marketplace Chaplains